kito99/graalvm-lambda-demo/infra/README.md

 > NOTE: The Code in this project is for CDK 1.x (it has not been upgraded to 2.x yet)

-> NOTE: Currently the stack uses an ARM Docker image and an ARM AWS Lambda container.
-It will work on an M1 Mac, but
+> NOTE: Currently this stack uses an ARM Docker image for building, and an ARM AWS Lambda container for deployment.
-> it won't work on an x86 machine.
-To change to x86, uncomment the code for the Intel image in `InfrastructureStack.java` and comment out the code for the ARM image.
+> It will work on an M1 Mac, but it won't work on an x86 machine without emulation.
+To change to x86, uncomment the
+> code for the Intel image in [InfrastructureStack.java](src/main/java/virtua/demo/graalvm/lambda/InfrastructureStack.java)
-> In my experience, x86 Docker images DO NOT work on M1 Macs.
+> and comment out the code for the ARM image.
+In my experience, x86 Docker images DO NOT work on M1 Macs (at least not
+> well enough to be useable).

 ## Useful commands